 If QR and QS don’t change lengths and angle x is reduced in size, what would happen to side RS? angle y? angle z?
 Answer #5

-In the isosceles triangle above, DE is 10 and angle a is 20 degrees.
+In the isosceles triangle at the left, DE is 10 and angle a is 20 degrees.

 What is the length of EF?
 Answer #6